February 11, June 12, October 12

 During the winter season, Vigils begin with the verse: “O God, open my lips and my mouth shall proclaim your praise” (Ps.
-51:17).
-After this has been said three times, the following order is observed: Psalm 3 with doxology; Psalm 9 with a refrain, or at least chanted; an Ambrosian hymn; then 6 psalms with refrain.
+50:17).
+After this has been said three times, the following order is observed: Psalm 3 with “Glory be to the Father”; Psalm 94 with a refrain, or at least chanted; an Ambrosian hymn; then six psalms with refrain.

-After the psalmody, a versicle is said and the prioress or abbot gives a blessing.
-When all are seated on the benches, the members in turn read three selections from the book on the lectern.
+After the psalmody, a versicle is said and the abbot gives a blessing.
+When all are seated on the benches, the monks in turn read three selections from the book on the lectern.
 After each reading a responsory is sung.
-The doxology is not sung after the first two responsories, but only after the third reading.
-As soon as the cantor begins to sing the doxology, let all rise from their seats in honour and reverence for the Holy Trinity.
-Besides the inspired books of the Old and New Testaments, the works read at Vigils should include explanations of Scripture by reputable and orthodox writers.
+“Glory be to the Father” is not sung after the first two responsories, but only after the third reading.
+As soon as the cantor begins to sing “Glory be to the Father”, let all the monks rise from their seats in honour and reverence for the Holy Trinity.
+Besides the inspired books of the Old and New Testaments, the works read at Vigils should include explanations of Scripture by reputable and orthodox catholic Fathers.

-When these three readings and their responsories have been finished, the remaining six psalms are said with an “Alleluia” refrain.
-This ended, there follows a reading from the apostle recited by heart, a versicle and the litany, that is “Christ, have mercy.”
+When these three readings and their responsories have been finished, the remaining six psalms are said with an “alleluia” refrain.
+This ended, there follows a reading from the Apostle recited by heart, a versicle and the litany, that is “Lord, have mercy.”
 And so Vigils are concluded.

-Over time, praying the psalms together in this way helps the intellect in becoming silent.
+Over time, praying the psalms together in this way has the intellect becoming silent.
 In this silence is our true nature.
 It is a nature to be lived, not to be observed; it is an image of divinity.
-Attention on the words of the psalms and on the word of the mantra allow us to grow into this divine image: our loving selves.
+Attention on the words of the psalms and on the word of the mantra both allow us to grow into this divine image: our loving selves.

 This way with the psalms can be undermined if all we do is see the psalms with a rational and critical eye.
 What of the talk about killing your enemies, about an angry and vengeful God; about conquest and separation, a God putting conditions on love and presence?
 Should we use these parts of the psalms during prayer?